-If you wish to know more about them or contact any of them, please visit their blogs, follow them on Twitter and/or become their fan on Facebook.
+If you want to know more about them or contact any of the bloggers who take part in this project, please visit their blogs (linked above) and follow them on Twitter and/or Facebook.
 Alternatively, you can send them a question or comment on the comment box below.

 Next week is Good Friday (What?
 No post?!
 No, sorry), so join the Top Parenting Bloggers in two weeks for a discussion on the best qualities every parent should have and why.
 But come back on Monday for, um, an excellent post on something else (not telling, it’s a secret, but there’s a video of me doing something special).